 The UKIFC has specialist capability in advising government agencies, regulatory bodies and financial institutions on creating enabling frameworks for Islamic finance.

-The UKIFC has developed a strategic partnership with top 10 global law firm CMS to deliver a comprehensive Government advisory offering.
+With over 250 partners and 74 offices across Europe, Middle East, South America and Asia, the UKIFC has developed a strategic partnership with top 10 global law firm CMS Cameron McKenna Nabarro Olswang LLP to deliver a comprehensive Government advisory offering.

 Advisory work to governmental institutions and NGOs (including fiscal and regulatory policy issues)

 Contributing to technical consultations undertaken by national and supra-national bodies and authorities